High availability deployment for production

-BMC Digital Workplace integrates with other systems by using a variety of providers.
-The application can expose aspects of other IT applications through the UI, or it can use other applications to aid or enhance core BMC Digital Workplace functionality.
-For example, BMC Digital Workplace integrates with modules in BMC Remedy IT Service Management (Remedy ITSM) to submit service requests and to search for knowledge articles.
-Providers handle integrations with BMC Digital Workplace.
+BMC Helix Digital Workplace integrates with other systems by using a variety of providers.
+The application can expose aspects of other IT applications through the UI, or it can use other applications to aid or enhance core BMC Helix Digital Workplace functionality.
+For example, BMC Helix Digital Workplace integrates with modules in BMC Helix ITSM to submit service requests and to search for knowledge articles.
+Providers handle integrations with BMC Helix Digital Workplace.

-The following diagram includes all components for BMC Digital Workplace Advanced, with the exception of BMC Remedy SSO.
+The following diagram includes all components for BMC Helix Digital Workplace Advanced.
+To simplify the diagram, BMC Helix SSO is not included.

 Clusters and server groups

-For high availability and performance, each server type should be set up as a cluster behind a load balancer.
-For Remedy servers, these clusters are called server groups.
+For HA and performance, each server type should be set up as a cluster behind a load balancer.
+For AR System servers, these clusters are called server groups.

-The following diagram provides an overview of the RSSO architecture.
+The following diagram provides an overview of the BMC Helix SSO architecture.